What is a Personal Injury Trust?

 - Assist in the removal of existing trustees

 Our Court of Protection and Trust Management expertise

 We have one of the largest specialist Court of Protection teams in the country and a dedicated Trust Management Team.
 We have the expertise and resources to deal with any matters concerning setting up and operating Personal Injury Trusts on behalf of injured and vulnerable clients.

-Eddie Fardell and Brian Bacon are highly regarded experts, with many years of experience between them.
-They are recognised as leading individuals by Chambers and recommended lawyers by The Legal 500.
-Eddie is on the Court of Protection User Group and both he and Brian regularly receive direct referrals from other solicitors, barristers and professionals, including case managers.
+Brian Bacon is a highly regarded expert, with many years of experience.
+He is recognised as a leading individual by Chambers and as a recommended lawyer by The Legal 500.
+Brian regularly receives direct referrals from other solicitors, barristers and professionals, including case managers.